gnumpi/esphome_matrixio/README.md

 It allows to use a Matrixio-Voice as a satellite for [Home Assistant](https://www.home-assistant.io/) [voice control](https://www.home-assistant.io/voice_control/).

+Now it is also possible to use the Matrixio-Voice as a media player for Home Assistant.
+Configuration files can be found in the 'examples' folder.

-In this first version, only one microphone of the array is used.
-I might add a beamforming in the near future.
+Right now, only one microphone of the array is used.
+I might add a beamforming in the future.

 The implementation is based on the example code which MATRIX Labs provides on their project page: https://github.com/matrix-io.